-In a letter to a number of Swedish sportswear chains, the Swedish Water & Wastewater Association (Svenskt Vatten) has urged retailers to phase out sales of all clothing treated with silver.
+In a letter to a number of Swedish sportswear chains, Swedish Water (Svenskt Vatten) has urged retailers to phase out sales of all clothing treated with silver.

 “Silver is a toxin in the water cycle and we would like to inform sportswear chains of a simple measure that they can take to contribute to a better environment and healthier water,” explains Anders Finnson, senior environmental advisor at Svenskt Vatten.

 At the end of October, Svenskt Vatten published the report Silver Leaching, which contained new laboratory analyses of sportswear treated with silver.
 Among other things, these analyses demonstrated that a large part of the silver contained in clothing leaches out after only a few washes.
 After only 10 wash cycles in a washing machine, over 70% of the silver had leached out into the water.
 This has been the response of sportswear chains:

 Positive response – already in the process of phasing out sportswear treated with toxic silver – Grade A